 Still looking for New Year’s resolutions that you know you can keep?
 How about resolutions for your native garden!
-As we all start dreaming of spring, try to keep these resolutions in mind for 2022.
+As we all start dreaming of spring, try to keep these resolutions in mind.

 1. Hold Off on Spring-Cleaning